-For the result generated by the second query track with the BERT data, again, does not overlap with the results of using the other two representations with exception being “One” by Mary J. Blige.
+The result generated with the second query track and the BERT data, again, does not show similartity with the results obtained from the other two data with the sole exception being “One” by Mary J. Blige.
 As explained in the section above.
-It is a cover version of the query song, and therefore its lyrics is identical to that of the query song.
-In terms of genre, most tracks appeared in the result belongs to the Pop genre, which is different from Rock, the genre of the query song
+It is a cover version of the query song.
+Therefore its lyrics is identical to that of the query song.
+In terms of genre, most tracks appeared in the result belong to the Pop genre, different from Rock, the genre of the query song

 Query song 3: “Every Christmas” by “Kelly Clarkson”